 On June 14, Americans have the opportunity to proclaim our respect and honor for our country by flying the American flag in the front of our homes, attending a Flag Day parade or other patriotic observances, and teaching our children about the history of the American flag and Flag Day.

-The date of June 14 was chosen for Flag Day because it commemorates the date of June 14, 1777, when the Continental Congress adopted the first design for the national flag of the United States.
+The date of June 14 was chosen for Flag Day because it commemorates the date of June 14, 1777, when the Continental Congress' Marine Committee sponsored the US Flag Resolution which adopted the first design for the national flag of the United States.
+(See below-American Flag History).

 In 1916, President Woodrow Wilson issued a presidential proclamation establishing June 14 as a national Flag Day.